-The level of complexity or difficulty of content must be appropriate for the standards, student abilities and grade level, and time periods allowed for teaching.
-See Sections 1006.31(2)(e); 1006.34(2)(b), Florida Statutes.
+B. Level of treatment of content

+Content must be appropriate for the framework, standards, , student abilities and grade level, and time periods allowed for teaching.
+See ss.
+1006.31(2) and 1006.34(2)(b), F.S.

-Objectives: Content should be simple, complex, technical, or nontechnical enough for the intended objectives.
+Purpose: Content should be simple, complex, technical or nontechnical enough to meet the educational objectives of the course.